 It took me eight years to get my B.A. in 1970, attending mostly at night.
-I received a Masters in Science for Elementary School Teachers in 1975.
+I received a master's in science for elementary school teachers in 1975.
 I taught science at P.S.
-219, in East Flatbush for 31 years (1970-2001).
-I retired from the Board of Education in 2001 and then began to teach science at the Yeshivah of Flatbush from 2001-2009.
+219, in East Flatbush for 31 years (1970–2001).
+I retired from the Board of Education in 2001 and then began to teach science at the Yeshivah of Flatbush from 2001 to 2009.

-The religious and ethnic makeup of the Borough of Brooklyn can easily be seen in the student body at Brooklyn College.
-The diversity and how everyone gets along here was written up in a front page story in U.S.A.
-Today, on August 15, 2007.
-"Brooklyn College sociologist, Jerry Krase wonders as he rides the B68 bus along the 5 mile commercial strip (Coney Island Avenue), which is populated at various stops by pockets of West Indians, Latinos, Pakistanis, Indians, Orthodox Jews, Chinese, Russians, Israelis and Ukrainians.
+The religious and ethnic makeup of the borough of Brooklyn can easily be seen in the student body at Brooklyn College.
+The diversity and how everyone gets along here was written up in a front page story in USA Today, on Aug.
+15, 2007: "Brooklyn College sociologist Jerry Krase wonders as he rides the B68 bus along the 5 mile commercial strip (Coney Island Avenue), which is populated at various stops by pockets of West Indians, Latinos, Pakistanis, Indians, Orthodox Jews, Chinese, Russians, Israelis and Ukrainians.
 How do so many different kinds of people live so closely yet so peacefully."
-This is what makes Brooklyn and the College so special.
+This is what makes Brooklyn and the college so special.

 When we enter college, the hopes and dreams for the future are in front of us.
 The education we received and continue to receive from the Brooklyn College professors, is second to none.
 Some of the top educators in the country have joined the Brooklyn College staff in the past 15 years.

 The Princeton Review has stated that Brooklyn College is one of the finest liberal arts colleges in the country and that it offers the best bang for the buck.
 It also states that we have one of the most beautiful urban campuses in the country.